victorap93/readjson/README.md

 ## License

-PowerBIEmbedded is made available under the MIT License (MIT).
+Read Json is made available under the MIT License (MIT).
 Please see [License File](LICENSE) for more information.